 Yet only five years later, immigration into the United States is at its highest absolute levels in history: more than 1.1 million annually, some 400,000 higher than the previous high-water mark of around 700,000 annually during the 1900-1920 "Great Migration" (though as a percentage of population, today's rate of immigration, 0.4 percent, is actually lower than that at the turn of the century, 0.7 percent).
 Despite these high numbers, Congress' interest has faded.
 Immigration policy today is driven by businesses that need more workers -- skilled and unskilled, legal and illegal.
 Somehow, the process has gotten out of control.

 With U.S. unemployment at an uncommonly low four percent, economic growth around five percent per year, and personal income and consumption at their highest rates in history, Congress has forgotten the Jordan Commission's recommendations.
-During the annual debate on H1-B visas (temporary permits for skilled workers) two years ago, Silicon Valley executives trooped before Congress, warning of a Y2K computer disaster unless
+During the annual debate on H1-B visas (temporary permits for skilled workers) two years ago, Silicon Valley executives trooped before Congress, warning of a Y2K computer disaster unless the number of H1-B visas issued each year was increased.
+It was doubled.
+This year, Silicon Valley has new arguments for raising the H1-B visa ceiling to 200,000 annually,

 - Full website and iPad access